 - Decide whether you need the sofa to read light or grounded in your space

-- Choose your dominant style cue: arms, legs, or cushion tailoring
+- Choose your dominant style cue: arms, base, or cushion tailoring

-- Test comfort in a realistic posture and check foot support and back support
+- Test comfort in a realistic posture and pay attention to foot support and back support

 - If older adults will use the sofa often, avoid very low, overly soft seats and prioritize functional arms

-- Pick upholstery and detailing that match your daily maintenance tolerance
+- Pick upholstery and detailing that match your maintenance tolerance

 Related Sofa Buying Topics People Usually Search Next